pingcap/docs-dm/en/dmctl-introduction.md

 > **Note:**
 >
-> The interactive mode does not have the features of bash.
-For example, string parameters should be passed directly without quotation marks.
+> The interactive mode does not support Bash features.
+For example, you need to directly pass string flags instead of passing them in quotes.

 {{< copyable "shell-regular" >}}